brylevkirill/notes/Knowledge Representation and Reasoning.md

   Tractable Markov Logic

-  (Pedro Domingos) "I'm working on Markov logic networks, with an emphasis on scaling them up to big data.
-Our approach is to use tractable subsets of Markov logic, in the same way that SQL is a tractable subset of first-order logic.
-One of our current projects is to build something akin to Google's knowledge graph, but much richer, based on data from Freebase, DBpedia, etc. We call it a Tractable Probabilistic Knowledge Base - and it can answer questions about the entities and relations in Wikipedia, etc. We're planning to make a demo version available on the Web, and then we can learn from users' interactions with it."

   [overview](http://youtube.com/watch?v=6ZJzfRdCZjc) by Pedro Domingos `video`

   ["Tractable Probabilistic Knowledge Bases: Wikipedia and Beyond"](http://aaai.org/ocs/index.php/WS/AAAIW14/paper/download/8722/8239) by Niepert and Domingos `paper`